opnfv/kvmfornfv/docs/userguide/low_latency.userguide.rst

 Test cases to measure Latency
 -----------------------------
-The performance of the kvmfornfv is assesed by the latency values.
+The performance of the kvm4nfv is assesed by the latency values.
 Cyclictest and Packet forwarding Test cases result in real time latency values of average, minimum and maximum.

 * Cyclictest